adyen-examples/adyen-testcards-extension/README.md

 ![Chrome Web Store message](chrome-store-popup.png)

 > **Note**
-This is necessary as we do not know on which location your integration is hosted.
-The Adyen Test Cards extension copies (using Javascript) the selected card details into the Credit Card fields.
-No other data nor fields are read or changed.
+This is necessary as we do not know where your integration is hosted.
+The Adyen Test Cards extension only copies (using Javascript) the selected card details into the Credit Card fields.
+No other data or fields are read or changed.
 All of the code is Open-Source and there is no telemetry in this extension.
 >

 #### Installing from source